F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab1.rst

 - that enables dave to choose the aws region in which to deploy, the name of the app and more.
 - dave can also control the deployment of the security policies from his repo as we will see.

-Task 1 - Deploy dev environment
+Task 2 - Deploy dev environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
 Note:: Jenkins can be configured to run the dev pipeline based on code change in dave's app repo.
    in this lab we are manually starting the Full stack pipeline in Jenkins to visualize the process.

-Open Jenkins:
+2.1 Open Jenkins:
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 go to UDF, on the :guilabel:`jumphost` click on :guilabel:`access` and :guilabel:`jenkins`

 username: ``snops`` , password: ``default``

-when you open jenkins you should see some jobs that have started running automatically, jobs that contain: 'Push a WAF policy', this happens because jenkins monitors the repo and start the jobs.
+..
+Note:: when you open jenkins you should see some jobs that have started running automatically, jobs that contain: 'Push a WAF policy',
+          this happens because jenkins monitors the repo and start the jobs.

-- *you can cancel the jobs or let them fail*.
+		  *you can cancel the jobs or let them fail*.

 in jenkins open the :guilabel:`DevSecOps - Lab - App2` folder, the lab jobs are all in this folder